Skip to Main Content

 Description

 Riverview Park provides a great area to go for a walk or just enjoy the outdoors.
-A two-mile, paved portion of the Rivanna Trail- which encircles the entire City of Charlottesville- goes through the park.
+A two-mile, paved portion of the Rivanna Trail—which encircles the entire City of Charlottesville—goes through the park.
 Another trail forms a loop through riparian forest and open, scrubby fields.
 The large open fields are a great place for blooming wildflowers and attract numerous butterflies during the warmer months of the year.
 Watch for red-spotted purples, eastern and black swallowtails, and the occasional passing monarch.
-These fields are also home to numerous indigo buntings whose high metallic chip sound similar to the northern cardinal.
+These fields are also home to numerous Indigo Buntings whose high metallic chips sound similar to the Northern Cardinal.

-When you reach the river, scan the overhanging branches for eastern phoebes and their constantly wagging tails.
-Check the open water for the occasional family of wood ducks or perhaps a chubby little muskrat swimming towards the far shore.
-The woods along the river host dozens of Carolina chickadees and tufted titmice along with a few families of Carolina wrens.
-These are joined in migration by yellow-billed cuckoos and a myriad of warblers.
-Once the cold weather comes, watch out for large flocks of American robins as they descend on the woods in mass, at times covering every branch in site.
+Upon reaching the river, scan the overhanging branches for Eastern Phoebes and check the open water for ducks.
+The woods along the river host Carolina Chickadees, Tufted Titmice, and Carolina Wrens year-round; in summer look for Yellow-billed Cuckoos, Scarlet Tanagers, and other neotropical migrants.
+Once the cold weather comes, watch out for large flocks of American Robins as they descend on the woods in mass, at times covering every branch in site.

 Wildlife Sightings